salesforce/sa11y/README.md

 # Salesforce Accessibility Automation Libraries

-Automated Accessibility Testing Libraries and Tools ([@sa11y packages](https://www.npmjs.com/org/sa11y)) based on [axe-core][axe] providing support for [Jest](#jest-integration) unit tests, [WebdriverIO](#wdio-integration) component/integration tests used by teams in Salesforce.
+Automated Accessibility Testing Libraries and Tools ([@sa11y packages](https://www.npmjs.com/org/sa11y)) based on [axe-core][axe] providing support for [Jest](#jest-integration) unit tests, [Vitest](#vitest-integration) unit tests, [WebdriverIO](#wdio-integration) component/integration tests used by teams in Salesforce.
 However, they are not specific to Salesforce and can be used to test any UI [supported by axe-core](https://github.com/dequelabs/axe-core#supported-browsers) for accessibility.
 These libraries are designed to be flexible, customizable and reusable to support automated accessibility testing in different testing workflows from unit to integration tests.

 ![Sa11y](https://github.com/salesforce/sa11y/workflows/CI/badge.svg)
 [![Code Coverage](https://codecov.io/gh/salesforce/sa11y/branch/master/graph/badge.svg)](https://codecov.io/gh/salesforce/sa11y)